7 DAYS SAILING ITINERARY FROM SPLIT TO THE SOUTH

 DAY 1 - SATURDAY

 Arrival in the ACI marina Split and finalization of the paperwork in our office.
-Check-in on the boat not later than 5 PM in order to be able to reach the first destination – MILNA.
+Check-in on the boat no later than 5 PM in order to be able to reach the first destination – MILNA.
 Milna a beautiful and peaceful village on the western side of the island of Brač famous for its marvelous bay where emperor Diocletian found a secure harbor in the time of building his palace in Split.
-Nowadays thanks to the fact that it is the biggest natural harbor on the island two marinas found its place in Milna and it is a very popular nautical destination.
+Nowadays thanks to the fact that it is the biggest natural harbour on the island it is a very popular nautical destination and there are even three marinas in Milna.
 Magnificent architecture, nice coves with pebble beaches as in town as in the close vicinity, a number of restaurants offering local delicacies are just a few of its attractions.

 DAY 2 - SUNDAY